 Organisations that recognise the necessity of strategically managing internal conflict will be one step ahead in increasingly competitive business environments.

 Cloke and Goldsmith (2011), in Resolving Conflicts at Work: Ten Strategies for Everyone on the Job, reveal how the inevitable disputes and divisions in the workplace are actually opportunities for greater creativity, productivity, enhanced morale, and personal growth.

-Clearly, confronting and managing organisational conflicts presents a major challenge to organisations that wish to successfully compete in today’s global economy.
+Clearly, confronting and managing organisational conflicts presents a major challenge to organisations that wish to compete successfully in today’s global economy.

 Interest-Based Problem-Solving meets that need.

-But, what is Interest-Based Problem Solving?
+But what is Interest-Based Problem Solving?